Donald Sloan

 On February 26, 2020, Sloan signed with Telekom Baskets Bonn of the German Basketball Bundesliga (BBL).
 He played in three games and averaged 11.7 points per game until the season was postponed due to the COVID-19 pandemic.

-Sloan appeared in all 34 games in 2006/07 as a true freshman, averaging 5.2 points, 1.9 rebounds and 1.8 assists per game.
-Sloan earned ESPN player of the game honours with 15 points in a win at Oklahoma State.
-Texas A&M finished the year with a 27–7 record and advanced to the Sweet Sixteen.
+As a true freshman in the 2006–07 season, Sloan appeared in all 34 games and averaged 5.2 points, 1.9 rebounds, and 1.8 assists per game, earning ESPN Player of the Game honours after scoring 15 points in a road win at Oklahoma State as Texas A&M finished 27–7 and advanced to the Sweet Sixteen.

-Sloan played in all 34 games as the Aggies finished 24–10 following a second round loss to Connecticut in the NCAA tournament.
-Sloan averaged 11.8 points and 3.6 rebounds per game and led the team with 108 assists.
+In the 2008–09 season, Sloan again played all 34 games as Texas A&M finished 24–10 and returned to the NCAA Tournament, where the Aggies were eliminated by Connecticut in the second round, with Sloan averaging 11.8 points and 3.6 rebounds per game while leading the team with 108 assists.

 - CBA champion (2013)